chrishayesmu/XCOM2-Direct-Control/DirectControl/ReadMe.txt

 [b]Note:[/b] while Alien Rulers do work, the human player does not control their Ruler Reactions.
 The AI will still be in charge of those.

+[h1]Can I control modded teams, such as MOCX or Raider factions?[/h1] Yes!
+There are two options in the mod settings for controlling "Team One" and "Team Two" units.
+These two teams are used by mods to add new factions which are hostile to everyone else (XCOM, ADVENT, Resistance, Lost, and Civilians).

+[b]Be warned:[/b] enemies from these mods may not have been intended for player control.
+Accordingly, they might be missing localization for their abilities, and might have abilities visible in the HUD which shouldn't be there.
+There's not much I can do about that from my side, but those mod authors can update on their end if they wish.

 [h1]Can I remove this mod mid-campaign?[/h1]
 Yes, but only when loading a save from the Geoscape.
 If you remove this mod and try to load a mid-battle save, your game will crash.